chapter one

 • Determining if Airflow is a good fit for you

-Enterprises are continuously becoming more data-driven and are developing data pipelines as part of their daily business.
+Enterprises are continuously becoming more reliant on high-quality data to make data-driven decisions and optimize their business processes.
 Data volumes involved in these business processes have increased substantially over the years, from megabytes per day to gigabytes per minute.
 Though handling this data deluge may seem like a considerable challenge, these increasing data volumes can be managed with the appropriate tooling.

 1.1 Introducing data pipelines